The Top 20 Japanese Restaurants in Singapore

 Total Scores

 The Gyu Bar’s elegant setting makes it an excellent choice for dining with friends, family, and colleagues.
-It’s a contemporary yakiniku restaurant that provides diners with an artisanal gourmet dining experience.
+It’s a contemporary yakiniku restaurant that provides diners with a gourmet dining experience.

 All in all, for its premium meat selection alone, it’s enough for us to call it one of the best Japanese BBQ restaurants in Singapore.